sharadregoti/tyk-docs/tyk-docs/content/developer-support/special-releases-and-features/long-term-support-releases.md

 We know that an LTS release which has a major semantic version is not a desirable practice.

-So, we will always endeavour to avoid shipping major versions, especially major versions as LTS releases.
+So, we will always endeavor to avoid shipping major versions, especially major versions as LTS releases.
 However, sometimes it is unavoidable and we have to ship a major version.

 Our first commitment to you is to make our definitions of major / minor / patch transparent: